-Gemma is based at the purpose built yard of Tattleton Stud in Horsham.
+Gemma (38) is based at the purpose built yard of Tattleton Stud in Horsham.
 Gemma relocated to Tattleton in 2009 from the riding school and livery yard (Hylands Yard) owned by her mother, where she had lived and learnt to ride from a young age.
 By the age of eight, Gemma had started to win in dressage and eventing.
-She progressed through the levels – she passed her Pony Club A test – and was a member of the British junior squad.
-In 2003 she took the ride on Jesters Quest and the following year the pair won the National Under-21 Championship and in 2005 & ‘06 Young Rider team gold medals.
+She passed her Pony Club A test and was a member of the British junior squad.
+In 2003 she took the ride on Jesters Quest and the following year the pair won the National U-21 Championship and in 2005 & ‘06 Young Rider team gold medals.
 In 2007 the pair made its four-star debut completing both Badminton and Burghley.
-In 2009 she was given the ride on Kings Gem with who she won the Under-25 championship in 2010.
+In 2009 she was given the ride on Kings Gem with who she won the U-25 championship in 2010.

 In 2013 with Arctic soul she was reserve for the British European team.
 In 2014 after an impressive cross country round at Badminton, the pair was unlucky to be eliminated for missing a flag at Huntsman’s Close – but were reserves for the British team for the WEG.
 In 2015 they placed 16th at Badminton and later that year she made her senior championship debut at the European Championships at Blair Castle, finishing in 9th place with Arctic Soul.

 In 2015 she gained her first CIC3* win, at Burgham with Chico Bella and in 2016 the pair won the CIC3* at Bramham.
 In 2016 with Chilli’s Gem she finished 7th in CCI2* at the World Young Horse Championships.
 In 2017 she earned the title of National Champion having won the 2017 British Open CIC3* at Gatcombe with Arctic Soul.